nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

 ```

 And update the balance as soon as consensus is established
-and again each time a new block gets minded, a.k.a. "the head of the blockchain has changed".
+and again each time a new block gets mined,
+a.k.a. "there is an update on the blockchain",
+a.k.a. "the head of the blockchain has changed",

 The handlers now look like this:

 ```js
 function onConsensusEstablished() {